 |I don’t understand||Nerozumim|

 I am reminded of a specific time language was a barrier at the hostel.
-We can laugh about it now but in the moment is was confusing and maybe a little unsettling.
-One night (or should I say, morning) at 3 AM, we were startled awake by a woman’s voice over the intercom system, speaking a language we didn’t understand, presumably Czech.
+We can laugh about it now but at the moment it was confusing and maybe a little unsettling.
+One night (or should I say morning) at 3 AM, we were startled awake by a woman’s voice over the intercom system, speaking a language we didn’t understand, presumably Czech.
 Considering guests in the hostel were from all over the world, we hoped there would be an English translation of the message.
-While I tried to use Google Translate to understand, someone thought the message was informing us that the WiFi was out (again, it was 3 AM but also first world problems being overseas).
+While I tried to use Google Translate to understand, someone thought the message was informing us that the WiFi was out (again, it was 3 AM but also first-world problems being overseas).
 Unfortunately, when the English translation came on it was cut off after “attention, attention” (convenient, right?).
-Up until this point we stayed in our room but since the voice continued speaking, I hopped out of bed and peaked into the hallway to investigate the situation.
+Up until this point, we stayed in our room but since the voice continued speaking, I hopped out of bed and peeked into the hallway to investigate the situation.
 There were other people who were just as confused as we were and others going down the stairs and out of the building.
 Well, turns out the announcement was a fire alarm.
-Yep that’s right, no “traditional” warning lights and sounds to alert us, just a calming voice.
+Yep, that’s right, no “traditional” warning lights and sounds to alert us, just a calming voice.
 Just as we left the room, we were told it was a false alarm.
 Talk about an eventful night in Prague!

 After breakfast, we walked to the (John) Lennon Wall.
 The wall played a significant role in protecting protesters during the mid-1900s.
 Communist leaders were known to use violence against protesters.
 However, the French embassy, equipped with security cameras, is located across what is now known as the Lennon Wall.
 Since the communist regime leaders were fearful of what the French might do if they saw what was happening, the locations become a place for safe protesting.
 The wall continues to be a place where people are free to express their art so the wall continuously evolves.
 In fact, the wall is the only place where graffiti is legal in Prague.
 You can see we left our mark, in the video above.